UPDATE: In 2020, Medicaid requirements and application steps are expected to remain the same.

 Where do you sign up for Medicaid in South Carolina?
-Prior to filling out an SC Medicaid application, you must ensure you are eligible to receive government-sponsored medical coverage benefits.
+Prior to filling out an SC Medicaid application, you must ensure you are eligible to receive government-sponsored medical coverage.
 Only after you have confirmed you qualify to apply for Medicaid in South Carolina should you proceed with your paperwork.
-When you file an application for Medicaid, it is overseen by the Department of Health and Human Services.

 How can I apply for Medicaid?
 And, exactly where can I apply for Medicaid?
 Find the answers to those questions and more in the below sections, which outline: